cdv74997/Hadoop_Crime_Hotspots/README.md

 // executes the program takin the established input from the /input directory and stores in the output subdirectory specified

 hdfs dfs -cat /output/clustered_crime_results_13/part-00000
-// this command allows us to view the results of the hadoop map reduction based clustering executedhdf
+// this command allows us to view the results of the hadoop map reduction based clustering executed